flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ![Oscilloscope display of the PCM channels.](pcm){.tab-float .negate .border latex_width="90%" video="true"}

 As indicated earlier, the GBA comes with a revamped audio system called **Direct Sound**.
 It plays **stereo Pulse-Code Modulation (PCM) samples** [@cpu-korth].
 In other words, straight-out recordings that are no longer limited to a [predefined set of waveforms](game-boy#audio).
-Behind the scenes, the audio data is fed into a 16-byte First-In-First-Out (FIFO) queue, and a Digital-to-Analogue Converter (DAC) turns it into audible sound.
+Behind the scenes, the audio data is fed into a 16-byte First In, First Out (FIFO) queue, and a Digital-to-Analogue Converter (DAC) turns it into audible sound.

 Conversely, the audio samples don't share the quality of CD audio, I'm afraid, as this console must remain affordable.
 The DAC can only operate **8-bit signed samples** (i.e. values between -128 to 127).
 This is half the resolution of typical CD audio (16-bit), which introduces significant noise.
 Nevertheless, games can choose the sampling rate: the technical limit is 65 kHz (for reference, CD audio is 44.1 kHz), although higher rates are possible at the expense of sample resolution [@audio-jsgroth].
 Even so, all these options require large cartridge sizes and plenty CPU cycles, so not every game will spend the same amount of resources to feed the audio circuitry.